newfiesoft/my-style-anytime/readme.txt

 * Including Visitor/Guest custom style view style.
 * Disable Gutenberg style
 * Disable the meta generator.
-* Remove "WordPress" from the title on any case scenario and on all available Site Language inside WordPress settings.
+* Remove "WordPress" from the title on any case scenario and on all available Site languages inside WordPress settings.

-For testing our plugin how can create a custom CSS user rules style, and WordPress basic user rules type we use independent popular WordPress plugins that have his self user rules such as at this moment [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), and [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/).
-If you have any suggestions please post inside the support topic [Suggest a plugin that adds his role inside users](https://wordpress.org/support/topic/suggest-a-plugin-that-adds-his-role-inside-users/).
+To test our plugin with different user roles and [WordPress](https://wordpress.org/documentation/article/roles-and-capabilities/#roles) basic user types, we've integrated it seamlessly with independent and widely-used WordPress plugins, each having its set of user roles.
+Currently, our plugin supports popular plugins like [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), and [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/).

+If you have any suggestions for additional plugins or want to discuss compatibility with a specific plugin, please share your thoughts in our [support topic](https://wordpress.org/support/topic/suggest-a-plugin-that-adds-his-role-inside-users/).
+We welcome your input and are eager to ensure compatibility with a wide range of plugins.

 == Screenshots ==